ia3andy/demo-decks/demo/quinoa-demo/demo.md

 -  &shy;<!-- .element: class="fragment" -->A Supersonic & Subatomic Java stack
 -  &shy;<!-- .element: class="fragment" -->Tailored for OpenJDK and GraalVM
 - &shy;<!-- .element: class="fragment" -->Crafted from the best of breed libraries and standards
+- &shy;<!-- .element: class="fragment" -->Made to let you focus on your code and enjoy it

 ---